Conservation and Improvement of Adequate Working Environment

 Change in employment rate for persons with disabilities

-Scope of application April, 2020 April, 2021 April, 2022 April, 2023 April, 2024
+Scope of application April, 2021 April, 2022 April, 2023 April, 2024 April, 2025

-GS Yuasa International Ltd. 2.53 2.56 2.68 2.52 2.64
+GS Yuasa International Ltd. 2.56 2.68 2.52 2.64 2.93

 Rehiring of Elderly Employees

-Our Group operates a rehiring system by which employees who have reached mandatory retirement age can continue to work and utilize their wealth of experience and high-level skills and abilities.
+At GS Yuasa International Ltd., we operate a rehiring system by which employees who have reached mandatory retirement age can continue to work and utilize their wealth of experience and high-level skills and abilities.
 If an employee who has reached mandatory retirement age wishes to extend his or her employment with us, appropriate decisions on conditions and personnel assignment are made based on an evaluation of job necessity, the employee’s work ability, and other factors.
 Furthermore, as with currently active employees, we operate a work target management system and reflect job performance in conditions so that rehired employees can work with motivation.

 In the future, as Japanese society continues to be characterized by a low birthrate and further aging, the securing of human resources is expected to become increasingly difficult.
 Not only does our Group see the employment of senior citizens as one measure to alleviate the labor shortage, but we aim to improve our capacity for sustained business growth by enabling outstanding elderly people to display their skills and know-how.